uncms-dev/uncms/docs/walkthrough.md

 ## Let's fix your base template

 Finally, many times we mentioned about all of that SEO and OpenGraph goodness that would be available in your page's context if we used certain helper models and helper views.
-Let's get our template functions into the `<head>` of our document:
+Let's get our template functions into the `<head>` of our site's base template:

 ```
 <meta name="description" content="{{ get_meta_description() }}">